MrChebur/Copernicus-OData-wrapper/Readme.md

 This is a Python wrapper of
 the [Copernicus Open Data Protocol API](https://documentation.dataspace.copernicus.eu/APIs/OData.html).

-It is designed to make it easy to send queries.
+It is designed to make it easier to send requests.

 > [!IMPORTANT]
 > This wrapper is not intended to download data.
 It has no such functions.